Stephen Raybould – Programmes Director (Ageing Better)

 Furthermore, I am the lead for the programme’s national evaluation; ensuring we comply with the evaluation and report findings and trends to various audiences from contract holders to presenting at wider third sector events.
 I am also responsible for ensuring that the programme is on target for expenditure against the forecasted budget.

-Louise Rands – Relationship and Contract Manager (Coproduction and Internal Collaboration)
+Louise Rands – Relationship and Contract Manager (Coproduction and Internal Collaboration) (currently on maternity leave)